 Conduct an energy audit.
 One of the best things that you can do for your house is to conduct an energy audit.
 That will help you to recognize where you may have water leaks, if your appliances are working at an optimal level and if there may be drafts around your windows or doors.
 The great thing about this particular maintenance tip is that you can do it without hiring anyone to help you.
 Just go to Energy.gov and put “DIY energy audit” in the search field.

 Do some landscaping.
 Aside from the fact that landscaping your yard can make it look aesthetically appealing, it can save you money too.
-For one thing, when trees and shrubs are not pruned, they can rub against your siding and sometimes even your roofing and cause damage.
+For one thing, when trees and shrubs are not pruned, they can rub against your siding and sometimes even your roofing can cause damage; if this is the case a roofer needs to be contacted to conduct a roof repair as soon as possible, Roofing Companies in Sioux Falls.
 Plus, long limbs can provide a connection between your house and unwanted pests getting into your attic.
 So make sure that your greenery is regularly trimmed.

 Check your insulation.
 Every home has insulation in it.
 One of the main reasons why it’s so essential is because it helps to protect your house from the extreme temperatures that come as the result of hot summers and bitterly cold winters.
 Therefore, it’s a good idea to inspect your insulation (especially what’s in your attic) about twice a year for a sign of wear and tear.
 According to many contractors, to keep the rooms in your house at a comfortable temperature year-round, your insulation needs to be about 12″ thick and should be made out of an eco-friendly material like cotton or aerogel.
 If it seems to be time for an insulation upgrade you should leave it to a professional like Art Construction as installation can be a very daunting task.

 Add some low-flow items.
-If you want to be able to decrease your water bill, something that you should do is add a low-flow showerhead and toilet to your bathroom.
+If you want to be able to decrease your water bill, something that you should do is add a low-flow showerhead and toilet to your bathroom or you may consider a well pump repair to help you create the best possible well system for your needs.
 It can save you gallons of water with each use which can ultimately save you 30-40 percent in energy costs.

 Have your furnace and HVAC unit serviced annually.
 For many of us, unless we’re looking into purchasing a new furnace or HVAC unit or one of them completely breaks down, we don’t think about hiring a professional technician to look them over.
 However, the reality is that if you have someone come to look at both items in the spring and also in the fall, they can keep them working at a highly-efficient level.
+Englewood nj heating contractors specializing in heating repair and installation are found at Eco Plumbing Heating and Air Conditioning.
 This can prevent you from needing to spend money on expensive repairs or ultimately a replacement.
 And as an added bonus, it can save you money on your monthly energy bills too.
 It’s a home maintenance task that’s a truly wise home investment.